ept-team/equinor-ctf-2025/writeups/crypto/Curvy/Sjokoladepålegg/README.md

 ![Sage Ell-1 Flag](img_2.png)

-# Part 2 - Ell-2 Flag
+# Part 2.
+Ell-2 Flag

-Things get more interesting, and took me quite a while. ell-2.sage defines a curve whose order looks like this:
+Things get more interesting, and took me quite a while.
+The order factorization is a hint toward Pohlig–Hellman.
+SageMath’s builtin log() already uses it, but understanding why is part of the challenge. ell-2.sage defines a curve whose order looks like this:

 ```
 2^2 * 3 * 18479537^2 * 785027357 * 2045936509 *
 2067106871 * 2477515409 * 2952556279^2 * 3393346153^2
 ```

 Smooth order = small prime factors = a nightmare.
-See references.
+See references on the bottom.

 This script does: